Mickey-Cloud/E-Maxx_Mirage/Alex Changelog/ReadMe.md

   # 5/30/2024
 Just ordered Rev4 after making some slight changes to the design.
 I ordered it in purple to hopefully get the boards quicker.
 ![alt text](<rev4 final design-1.png>)

+# 6/3/2024
+Began work on 3d design.
+So far I have just an outline of the back of the transmitter.
+I will need more measurements to complete the design.